 1. Youth Policy Governance

-Both counties and municipalities have increased their autonomy towards the way government funding is being used to obtained the desired means and goals, by utilizing so-called free funding [‘frie midler’] – sometimes called non-earmarked funding.
+Both counties and municipalities have considerable autonomy towards the way government funding is being used to reach desired goals.

 Norway does not have a youth law, and by that, no judicial definition of youth.
 This means that particular legislation to young people is mostly found in laws countering the needs of the child (under the age of majority).